Arturo-Quiroga-MSFT/ai-cookbook/README.md

-## This repo contains added code to the original repo found at https://github.com/daveebbelaar/ai-cookbook, created by Dave Ebbelar and explained in his youtube video here [https://www.youtube.com/@daveebbelaar ](https://www.youtube.com/watch?v=T1Lowy1mnEg&t=72s)
+## This repo contains added code to the original repo found at https://github.com/daveebbelaar/ai-cookbook, created by Dave Ebbelaar and explained in his youtube video here: [https://www.youtube.com/@daveebbelaar ](https://www.youtube.com/watch?v=T1Lowy1mnEg&t=72s)

 ### The added code can work using Azure OpenAI models, instead of OpenAI models.
+For anyone interested in testing Dave's ideas, on Azure OpenAI.

 ### The new code is in subdir "Agents-Azure", "Patterns-Azure", and "mcp/crash-course/4a-azure-openai-integration"